acorn-io/runtime/docs/docs/30-installation/01-installing.md

 ### Shell completion

 For best developer experience, shell autocompletion is provided, but the acorn cli subcommand is hidden.
-To set autocompletion for the actual terminal session, use the matching shell:
+To set autocompletion for the current terminal session, use the command that matches your shell:
 ```
 source <(acorn completion bash)
 source <(acorn completion zsh)